40 states settle Google location-tracking charges for $392M – KION546

 Google, based in Mountain View, California, said it fixed the problems several years ago.

-“Consistent with improvements we’ve made in recent years, we have settled this investigation, which was based on outdated product policies that we changed years ago,” company spokesperson Jose Castaneda said in a statement.
+“Consistent with improvements we’ve made in recent years, we have settled this investigation, which was based on outdated product policies that we changed years ago,” company spokesperson Jose Castaneda said.

 Location tracking can help tech companies sell digital ads to marketers looking to connect with consumers within their vicinity.
 It’s another tool in a data-gathering toolkit that generates more than $200 billion in annual ad revenue for Google, accounting for most of the profits pouring into the coffers of its corporate parent, Alphabet — which has a market value of $1.2 trillion.